Skip to content

 Fields: - reason (str, optional): Short model-supplied rationale for the audit trail.
 The OS never interprets it.

-Events: compact_op_requested / compact_op_completed (freed_tokens, free_window_after, + chat-axis summarized_turns / compressed_tokens / bridge_tokens) / compact_op_failed / compact_op_unavailable (P6).
-The inner compaction engine emits its own compaction events.
+Events: compact_op_requested / compact_op_completed (freed_tokens, free_window_after, summarized_turns / compressed_tokens / bridge_tokens) / compact_op_failed / compact_op_unavailable (P6).
+The inner compaction engine emits its own compaction audit-events.

 Permission: none required (LLM cost only).
 Voluntary and independent of the involuntary retry_loop backstop, which always runs regardless.